nimbus-flight/thingiverse-to-slant3d/README.md

 ## to deploy to Google Cloud Run and Cloud Build
-update cloudbuild.yaml and create a cloud run and cloud build app
+update cloudbuild.yaml and create a cloud run and cloud build app couldn't get working on cloudbuild- you are welcome to try

+## Deploying to Vercel
+Set the framework preset to "Other."
+Set the root directory to ./.
+Add your environment variables in Vercel, including the base64 encoded Google Application Credentials.

 ## sample application running here
 plan3dprint.com/get-quotes